 - Storing of Information Related to Email, Live Chat, and Feedback Forms

 - Security Measures to Protect Your Information

 (i) Information related to your account (“personal information”)

 This information is collected for the purpose of administering your ExpressVPN subscription and includes your name, email address, and payment information, which you submit on our order page when you subscribe for the Services.

 (ii) Aggregate Apps and VPN connection summary statistics

-ExpressVPN collects minimal information about usage In order to maintain excellent customer support and quality of service.
-The section below describes in detail what specific information we collect.
+ExpressVPN collects minimal information about usage in order to maintain excellent customer support and quality of service.
+The section below specifies in detail what information we collect.
 These statistics never include anything about what the user did with the VPN: no data about the contents or destinations of VPN traffic, no DNS queries, and no IP addresses.

 (iii) (User-controlled option): Anonymous VPN connection diagnostics and crash reports